microsoft/vscode-docs/remote/advancedcontainers/set-docker-compose-project-name.md

 Visual Studio Code will respect the value you configure for the Docker Compose [project name](https://docs.docker.com/compose/project-name/).

-For example, when the `COMPOSE_PROJECT_NAME` environment variable is set for the VS Code process or in a `.env` file in the same folder as the `docker-compose.yml`:
+You can set the `COMPOSE_PROJECT_NAME` environment variable for the VS Code process, or specify it in a `.env` file in the same folder as the `docker-compose.yml`.

+> **Note**: make sure to close all open VS Code windows first.

 After shutting down all VS Code windows, you can start VS Code from the command line as follows: